rdeepak2002/web-video-chat/README.md

 ## Part 00 - Project Setup (https://youtu.be/UdC2CUp6if8)

-Goal: Create the skeleton for this project and push the code to GitHub
+Goal: Create the skeleton for this project (folder for server code and folder for website code) and push the code to GitHub

 Video: https://youtu.be/UdC2CUp6if8